She-Ra: Fictional character biography

 King Randor and Queen Marlena from planet Eternia had twins, a boy and a girl named Adam and Adora.
 Hordak, leader of the Evil Horde, kidnapped Adora and escaped to Etheria, where Adora was raised as a mind-controlled Force Captain of The Horde.
-Adora's uniform – which she continued to wear throughout the series, even after defecting to the Rebels – consisted of a red leotard with long white sleeves, red boots with matching gauntlets, and a black belt.
+Adora's uniform – which she continued to wear throughout the series, even after defecting to the Rebels – consisted of a red leotard (suggesting a 1-piece bathing suit) with long white sleeves, red boots with matching gauntlets, and a black belt.

 The Sorceress sent Adam and Cringer to the planet Etheria to find the Sword of Protection's rightful owner.
 The Sorceress, through the jewel in the Sword of Protection, reveals to Adora that she was kidnapped by The Horde when she was a baby and that she had a twin brother in (Adam/He-Man), which she instantly believed.
 Through her newfound love for her brother and seeing him in trouble, Adora breaks the spell that was making her serve the Horde and transformed into the heroine She-Ra.
 She then releases a captured He-Man and jumps from a window, crashing into the Horde stables, where she lands atop her personal mount Spirit, who is transformed into Swift Wind, a talking winged unicorn.
 They fly ahead to warn The Rebellion.
 He-Man and She-Ra return to Eternia, but she decides she must return to Etheria so that she can help free the planet from the Horde oppression.